 While there are many things to do in Sydney for kids, on our most recent trip we stayed around ONLY around the CBD area and were busy as bees!
-In fact – you would not believe how much we saw in 6 days with 2 kids and travelled very little distance.
+In fact – you would not believe how much we saw in 6 days with 2 kids and traveled very little distance.

 To Start with, our idea of travel, especially traveling with grandparents and kids ranging from 72 to 3, is to take things pretty easy and not cram too much in to one day.
 This means nearly always returning to our apartment for a rest in the afternoon and being home for dinner.

 These are our top picks of things to do in Sydney for kids, focusing on the CBD area.
+If you wish to travel a bit further afield using Sydney as a base, check out this great post from Y Travel blog.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.